AcademySoftwareFoundation/tac/meetings/README.md

 For the next TAC meeting, you can propose agenda items either [via email to the TAC](mailto:tac@lists.aswf.io), or as a pull request against [those meeting notes](/meetings).

+There is a [template](template.md) file in here for creating the upcoming meeting agenda.

 ## Conference call details

 Join from PC, Mac, Linux, iOS or Android: https://zoom.us/j/757849640